-California Lawmakers To Vote On 100 Percent Clean Energy Mandate
+California Lawmakers Debate 100 Percent Clean Energy Mandate

 On top of that, renewable energy projects need new transmission lines, which can be challenging to build.
 Solar farms have a large footprint on the ground, which has already been contentious in California's sensitive desert ecosystem.

-"I think the key is to start down that path and keep our options open," says Caldiera, "so when we get to the point where we don't know what to do, hopefully by then we will know what to do."
+"I think the key is to start down that path and keep our options open," says Caldeira, "so when we get to the point where we don't know what to do, hopefully by then we will know what to do."

 California lawmakers seem to agree.
-They rewrote the bill, changing it from a 100 percent renewable regulatory requirement to a 100 percent greenhouse gas-free energy goal.
+They rewrote the bill, changing it from a 100 percent renewable regulatory requirement to a 100 percent greenhouse-gas-free energy goal.

-That means it could include nuclear energy, large hydropower dams, or even natural gas power plants, if they capture their carbon emissions.
+That means it could include nuclear energy, large hydropower dams or even natural gas power plants, if they capture their carbon emissions.
 At least 60 percent of the electricity would still have to come from renewable sources.

 That was a welcome change for California's electric utilities.

-Note: A previous version of this story misspelled Ken Caldeira's last name as Caldiera in some references.